ebuchman/blog/content/posts/uoa-origins.md

 ---
-title: "The Properties of Money - Origins of Account"
+title: "The Properties of Money - Origin Account"
 date: 2022-12-11
 draft: false
 ---